open-turo/actions-node/README.md

 ### action: [`lint`](./lint)

-Lint will run pre-commit linters and eslint against the consumer repository, optionally checking out, and installing node, yarn and any other required tools with [action-setup-tools](https://github.com/open-turo/action-setup-tools).
+Lint will run pre-commit linters and eslint against the consumer repository, optionally checking out, and installing node, bun/pnpm/yarn/npm and any other required tools with [action-setup-tools](https://github.com/open-turo/action-setup-tools).

 See usage [here](./lint/README.md#usage).